Skip to main content Skip to footer

 Download Excel template

-Templates generally include a number of pre-labeled rows that each represents a source of income or an expense.
-You can then customize those rows and drop in your own data to quickly create a suitable P&L statement for your business.
+Templates generally include pre-labeled rows for income, cost of goods sold, operating expenses, and other financial categories.
+You can customize those rows and add your own data to create a P&L statement that fits your business.

 Why use a profit and loss template?

-Let’s look at a few reasons how a profit and loss template can help you.
+Here are a few ways a profit and loss template can help small businesses organize financial information more clearly.

 A profit and loss financial statement board from monday.com